By Chet Yarbrough

 Yann Martel (Author, Spanish-born Canadian)

-News of Irrfan Khan’s passing today reminds all who saw “Life of Pi” or “Slumdog Millionaire” of his gifts as an actor.
-He died at the age of 53 from a neuroendocrin tumor on April 29, 2020.
+News of Irrfan Khan’s passing reminds all who saw “Life of Pi” or “Slumdog Millionaire” of his gifts as an actor.
+He died at the age of 53 from a neuroendocrine tumor on April 29, 2020.

 Symbolism is a part of “Life of Pi” but it makes little difference to a reader or listener who is looking for an enjoyable fictional adventure.
 Most listeners will be fascinated and absorbed by Yann Martel’s writing and Jeff Woodman’s narration.

 Pi’s father sells his business.
 He owns a zoo in Mumbai.
 By ship, he is transporting his family and the zoo animals to North America when disaster strikes.

 Martel successfully suspends disbelief in a story about a boy from India who survives a ship wreck in a life boat with a tiger, a zebra, a hyena and an orange orangutan.